-- " Term of agreement commenced 18 April 2005, contract due for renewal on 18 July 2010. - " Base salary, inclusive of superannuation, for the period ending 30 June 2005 of \$48,626, to be reviewed annually by the Remuneration Committee. - " Car allowance provided. - " Termination of contract subject to six months notice by either party.
+- " Term of agreement five years commencing 18 April 2005. - Base salary, inclusive of superannuation, for the period ended 30 June 2005 of \$48,626, to be reviewed annually by the Remuneration Committee.

+- " Car allowance provided. - " Termination of contract subject to six months' notice by either party.
 No termination benefits are payable on expiry or early termination of contract.